ShaneQful/Jupiter-Broadcasting-Java-ME/README.md

 This is a netbeans java ME project.
 Its mainly designed for my Sony Ericsson P1i phone but should work on the other 30% of all the phones in world that run JavaME.
 Also think this is the first JB app for symbian.

+If anyone wants to read about its development of get any of my other apps got to http://www.softwareontheside.info

 To install get both the jad and jar files from the dist folder onto your phone and open the jad file

 ### Fetures: